View from Goldmine Rd, west of Pearl City, IL, along the abandoned CGW right-of-way.

 Looking east at the Great Western Trail's western beginning in Sycamore at Old State Rd.

-While the trail ends, the right-of-way continues all the way to Galena Junction, IL.
-Another abandoned line begins in Dubuque, IA and extends all the way to Oelwein, completing the former CGW mainline from Chicago to Oelwein.
+Another abandoned stretch of the line begins in Dubuque, IA and extends all the way to Oelwein, completing the former CGW mainline from Chicago to Oelwein.
 I managed to get some pics in Western Illinois, although I don't have perspectives between west of Sycamore and east of Kent.

 Looking west at the right-of-way next to an industrial park in Sycamore.